paudyalsusan/Musix-PHP-MySqli/README.md

 # Musix-PHP-MySqli
-A simple Musix Application, clone of spotify developed as a practice watching the tutorials
+A simple Musix Application, clone of spotify developed as a practice watching the tutorials.

+Steps for running the code in your PC.